AleoNet/snarkOS/README.md

 ```

 ## 7. Contributors
-Thank you for helping make SnarkOS better!
+Thank you for helping make snarkOS better!
 [🧐 What do the emojis mean?](https://allcontributors.org/docs/en/emoji-key)

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->